 Data Retention and transfers to a third country

-We securely store your data in the United Kingdom and retain it for a reasonable period or if the law or regulatory bodies require.
-At the end of that retention period, your data will either be deleted completely or anonymised.
+We securely store your data in the United Kingdom and retain it for as long as it is required for the purpose we collect and process it for or if the law or regulatory bodies require.
+At the end of that retention period, your data will either be deleted completely or anonymised,

 Sometimes we will need to send your personal data outside the European Economic Area (EEA) to fulfil our legal obligations under the contract between you and us, for example if you or your financial intermediary are based outside the EEA.
 The EEA includes all EU Member countries as well as Iceland, Liechtenstein and Norway.
 By submitting your personal data, you agree to this transfer when required.

 No processing by a Data Controller or Data Processor takes place outside of the EEA.
 The place of residence of data is the United Kingdom.
 We will only ever disclose your data to a third party outside the EEA after having been given your consent to do so